TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/Index.rst

 The main configuration is achieved via a set of global settings stored in a global array called :php:`$GLOBALS['TYPO3_CONF_VARS']`.

-This chapter describes this global configuration in more details and hints at other configuration possibilities.
+This chapter describes this global configuration in more details and give hints to further configuration possibilities.

 ..  note::
     This variable can be set in one of the following files: